 “God’s Word is LIFE-giving and full of power.
-It pierces down inside us—to the very depths of our being—like a sharp, two-edged sword, clearly showing us what changes need to be made inside us by the power of the Holy Spirit.” –Adapted from Hebrews 4: 12
+It pierces down inside us–to the very depths of our being–like a sharp, two-edged sword, clearly showing us what changes need to be made inside us with the inner power of Holy Spirit.” –adapted from Hebrews 4: 12

 “Self-filled, sin-full living will keep you from the Bible or the Bible will keep you from self-filled, sin-full living!”